sam1037/Simple-Blog-App/README.md

 This is a Flask-based web application that implements a simple blog system with the following features:

 - User authentication (login/logout and registration)
-- Create, read, update, and delete blog posts (CRUD operations)
+- Create, read, update, and delete blog posts as logged-in user (CRUD operations)
+- Guest mode: read blogs without logging in as guest
 - PostgreSQL database for data storage

 ## Tech Stack